chinmayagarwal3007/pomodoro/README.md

    cd pomodoro
 Install Dependencies: You might need to install Tkinter if it’s not included with your Python installation.
 Usually, it comes pre-installed with standard Python distributions.

-3.Run the Application: Open your terminal or command prompt, navigate to the project directory, and run: python pomodoro.py
+3. **Run the Application**: Open your terminal or command prompt, navigate to the project directory, and run: python pomodoro.py

-4.Add the Image: Ensure that you have the tomato.png image in the same directory as your Python file, as the application uses this image for display.
+4. **Add the Image**: Ensure that you have the tomato.png image in the same directory as your Python file, as the application uses this image for display.

 ## Usage